-Jay wrote Jango’s story in his notepad.
-He considered recording the lecture with his phone, but wouldn’t interrupt Jango to ask permission.
+Jay penned Jango’s story in his notepad.
 Jango sniffed smoke from the brass burner before concluding:

 “‘I suppose my pilgrimage is predestined by the Mountain,’ said Jango.
 ‘I’ll bring you a cricket.
-I owe you one.’
+I owe you.’

 “‘Centipede powder, too, please,’ said Faith.
 ‘My friend and I had lots of fun!’
 So saying, steam rose from her tail.
 ‘Uh oh.
 I’m evaporating.
 How embarrassing.’

 “‘You’re returning to the Mountain,’ said Jango.
 The fox watched her snow-torso bubble and pop.
 ‘Oran dora, Faith Featherway.’

 “‘I was only here like twenty minutes,’ said Faith.
 ‘This sucks.’

 “As quickly as she appeared, Faith disintegrated into mist.”
 Virgil Jango Skyy smiled at Jay.
 “Consider this story, my students.
 I hope you sleep soundly.”

-After the sermon, Jango led Jay to the front door.
+After the sermon, Jango led Jay to the door.
 “Jay, we would love to have you for the night.”

-“I appreciate the offer, but I really shouldn’t.
-My tour leaves tomorrow morning.”
-Jay sloshed the oil in his lantern.
+“I appreciate the offer, but my tour leaves tomorrow morning.”
+Jay sloshed his lantern of oil.
 “Could you help me light this?”

 “Of course, of course.”
 Jango pulled brown thread from his walking stick.
-He lit the thread on a candle, and dipped the flame in the lantern to light Jay’s oily wick.
+He lit the thread on a candle, and dipped the flame in Jay’s lantern to light the oily wick.
 “Please, open this door.
-It’s a little heavy for me.”
+It’s heavy for me.”

-Jay opened the front door.
-He and Jango stepped onto the flagstones flanked by fireflies.
+Jay opened the door.
+He and Jango stepped onto flagstones flanked by fireflies.
 “I can’t thank you enough, Virgil Skyy.
 You have a beautiful monastery.
 Everyone will love the photos you’ve let me take.”

-“Let’s do one more,” said Jango, “for the road.”
-He posed and smiled.
+“Let’s do one more for the road.”
+Jango posed and smiled.
 Jay crouched to frame the photo through the open door.
 Virgil Blue had not moved from the courtyard.

 “Does Virgil Blue need help?”